sjroma/sjroma.github.io/cmshogscan/README.md

 * **[HOG Member of the Year](https://sjroma.github.io/cmshogscan/pagesralhog/hmoy)** - an award unique to the Raleigh NC Chapter.
 It is a list of chapter members who were selected for this honor each year since its inception in 2004.
 I tried to make the nameplates look plaque-like by giving a light source effect to each one.
 * **[FAQ](https://www.raleighhog.com/faq)** and **[Ladies of Harley](https://www.raleighhog.com/ladies-harley)** - both pages are simplistic in that there is not much coding that I did when creating them.
 However, the FAQ page uses the HTML description list rather than an unordered or ordered list only because I think it works better for the page and doesn't require me to put additional tags around the question in order to make the text bold.
 * A **[Financial Reports](https://www.raleighhog.com/financial-reports)** page and a **[Meeting Minutes](https://www.raleighhog.com/meeting-minutes)** page were created for the Raleigh HOG chapter.
 These pages are only viewable by authenticated users.
-I wasn't able to clone the newsletters page but I did use its format as a starting point in how I wanted these two pages to display to users.
+I wasn't able to clone the newsletters page but I did use its format as a starting point in how I wanted these two pages to display.
+I used a similar color scheme and call the PDF icon for the bullet points.

 The following is for webmasters using the CMS website _HOG\[SCAN\]_.
 Give your input for enhancements or report a bug.
 * **[_HOG\[SCAN\]_ Wishlist](https://sjroma.github.io/cmshogscan/cmswishlist)** - view requested enhancements and reported bugs